 - Highlight any author credentials or performance information relevant to potential readers of the book.

 - Graphics that manage to combine intrigue, beauty, and an allusion to the book’s subject matter.

 - Colors that help set a book’s tone and prime readers for the mood of the topic.

-The cover of The Body Keeps the Score combines color, text, and graphics effectively to catch a person’s eye and convince them of why they should read this book, why the author is a worthy expert on the topic, and what other credible people have to say about it.
+The cover of The Body Keeps the Score combines color, text, and graphics effectively to catch a reader’s eye and convince them of why they should read this book, why the author is a worthy expert on the topic, and what other credible people have to say about it.

 The book cover’s soothing blue background is one of the most instantly noticeable things about The Body Keeps the Score.
-This color conveys a mood of nature, calm, and healing, all of which are suitable choices for a book covering the impact of trauma.
-The title and author text are presented in black text, allowing them to contrast powerfully with the black background.
+This color conveys a mood of trustworthiness, calm, and healing, all of which are suitable choices for a book covering the impact of trauma.
+The title and author name are presented in black text, allowing them to contrast powerfully with the black background.
 The main graphic of a human silhouette is also in black, providing a pleasing throughline of color between the top, center, and bottom of the cover.
-This graphic is also framed in white, helping to draw the eye to it.
+This graphic is also framed in white, helping draw the eye to it.

 The Body Keeps the Score’s cover also highlights the credibility of Bessel van der Kolk as an M.D, a credential also shared by Judith Herman, who provides the endorsement quotation at the base of the book cover.
-The cover’s use of this endorsement persuades a potential buyer to check out the book further by drawing on the psychological principle of social proof.
+The cover’s use of this endorsement persuades a potential buyer to further check out the book by drawing on the psychological principle of social proof.